AdobeDocs/commerce-admin.en/help/content-design/widget-create.md

 1. When complete, click **[!UICONTROL Save]**.

-1. When prompted, follow the instructions at the top of the workspace to update the cache, as needed.
+1. When prompted, follow the instructions at the top of the workspace to update the cache as needed.

 1. Return to your storefront to verify that the widget is working correctly.